mechagrue/profitbricks-powershell/README.md

 Remove-PBSnapshot -SnapshotId $snapshots.Item(0).Id
 ```

-## Summary
+### List Commandlets

-Now we've had a taste of working with the Profitbricks Powershell module.
-To get more details on every commandled contained in Profitbricks Powershell module you can do this:
+Now we have had a taste of working with the Profitbricks Powershell module.
+To get more details on every commandlet contained in Profitbricks Powershell module you can do this:

 ```
 Get-Command -Module Profitbricks